 Months of entry

-The cultural hub of London is the venue for MA Theatre Criticism and Dramaturgy.
-The programme balances theoretical study of theatre and performance with the development of diverse skills in dramaturgy and criticism.
-Graduates can apply this in academia and throughout the creative industries.
+The cultural hub of London is the venue for the MA Theatre Criticism and Dramaturgy at Central (MA TCD).
+The course balances theoretical study of theatre and performance with the development of diverse skills for dramaturgy and criticism, with applications in scholarship and across the creative industries.

-Engaging with theatre and performance practice of the past and the present, and attuned to the economy and ecology of the landscapes in which it takes place, students on this course embrace Central’s unique status as a conservatoire and a University of London college, a vibrant setting fostering the international theatre practice and scholarship of the future.
-Learning opportunities include seminars and lectures, classwork, independent research, group work, and field study in and around London or other cities.
+Engaging with theatre and performance practice of the past and the present, and attuned to the economy and ecology of the landscapes in which it takes place, MA TCD students embrace Central’s unique status as a conservatoire and a University of London college.

+At various points, MA TCD students work collectively with students from across Central’s postgraduate portfolio, emerging theatre practitioners and scholars with a range of specialisms and interests.
+Learning opportunities include seminars and lectures, classwork, independent research, group work and field study in and around London or other cities.